 Overview Judge, lawyer, civil rights advocate, and state senator.
 The bulk of the Motley papers document her professional life; material includes speeches, interviews, photographs, and memorabilia.
 The collection sheds light on the successes and failures of programs that emerged from the public policy applications of civil rights in such areas as the war on poverty and race discrimination; urban renewal; and in the New York State courts and political systems.
 Notable correspondents include: Bella Abzug,...

 Overview The D.C.
-Rape Crisis Center was founded in 1972 as one of the first rape crisis centers in the country, and the only center at the time run primarily by and for women of color.
+Rape Crisis Center was founded in 1972 as one of the first anti-rape organizations and the first Rape Crisis Center in the country.
+At the time it was started, the Center had a primary goal of being run by women of color, which was achieved during various periods through its history.
 This collection contains orientation information for new volunteers, as well as event information, various publications, and pamphlets.
-Addition material includes handwritten notes (loose and in notebooks), largely by Deb Friedman, on Feminist Alliance Against Rape (FAAR) and AEGIS meeting proceedings, as well as...
+Addition material includes handwritten notes (loose and in...

 Overview Doris Vivian Wilson worked for many years for the YWCA of Metropolitan Chicago, and was the first African American executive of that organization.This collection includes awards, photograph of unidentified African American woman under a YWCA of Metropolitan Chicago poster, primitive wood carving, paper parasol, and oher memorabelia.